Pyroxenium/basalt-docs/docs/home.md

 - A powerful event handling system for managing user input and interaction.
 - Support for multiple screen resolutions and aspect ratios.
 - Extensive documentation and examples to help users get started quickly.

+If you want to learn more about basalt, check out our [Guides](/guides/getting-started) page.
+To learn more about Basalt's API you can also check out the [References](/references/main) page.

 ## Quick Demo